My Tarot Decks

 Golden Thread Tarot: a very popular deck, minimalist with beautiful Art Deco designs and gold filigree!
 Also comes with a popular mobile app that updates daily.

 The Haindl Tarot by Hermann Haindl.
-This is a gorgeous, somber deck with non-traditional imagery and lots of esoteric symbolism.
+This is a gorgeous, somber deck with non-traditional imagery drawn from world cultures and lots of esoteric symbolism.

 Hanson-Roberts Tarot by Mary Hanson-Roberts.
 This is a pocket-sized Rider-Waite clone with softer imagery and lots of pretty colors.
 A perfect “starter” deck.